-The overall results of the 2006 conditions certain report will indicate that all three conditions have not been met as indicated by the following:
+The overall results of the 2007 conditions certain report will indicate that all three conditions have not been met as indicated by the following:

-- Viability of regional transmission organization and adequate transmission exist in Nebraska or a region that includes Nebraska - o The continued viability of MAPP as an regional transmission organization is uncertain beyond the year 2008 - o There is not adequate transmission in the region to make all desired transactions sought by utilities and marketers - o This condition has not been met - A viable wholesale market in a region including Nebraska: - o A reasonably efficient and workable wholesale market does exist in the region, however, - o Based on new FERC rules, it cannot be judged free from market power. - o This condition has not been met - Wholesale electricity prices in the region must be comparable or competitive with Nebraska prices: - Nebraska prices for the 2003-2006 study period are 39.6 percent below the regional market - o Regional market prices are significantly non-competitive - o The most current data for 2004 shows that Nebraska's average retail rate of 5.70 cents/kWh is approximately 25 % lower than the national average retail rate of 7.62 cents/kWh. - o This condition has not been met.
+- Viability of regional transmission organization and adequate transmission exist in Nebraska or a region that includes Nebraska: - A viable regional transmission organization does not yet exist in the region - There is not adequate transmission in the region to make all desired transactions sought by utilities and marketers - This condition has not been met - A viable wholesale market in a region including Nebraska: - A reasonably efficient and workable wholesale market does exist in the region, however, - Based on new FERC rules, it cannot be judged free from market power. - This condition has not been met - Wholesale electricity prices in the region must be comparable or competitive with Nebraska prices: - Nebraska prices for the 2004-2007 study period are 41.2 percent below the regional market - Regional market prices are significantly non-competitive - The most current data for 2005 shows that Nebraska's average retail rate of 5.87 cents/kWh is approximately 32 % lower than the national average retail rate of 8.66 cents/kWh. - This condition has not been met.

-Other conditions certain in this report include the extent that retail rates have been unbundled and any other information the board believes to be beneficial to the Governor, the

-Legislature, and Nebraska's citizens when considering whether retail electric competition would be beneficial, such as, but not limited to, an update on deregulation activities in other states and an update on federal deregulation legislation.
+Other conditions certain in this report include the extent that retail rates have been unbundled and any other information the board believes to be beneficial to the Governor, the Legislature, and Nebraska's citizens when considering whether retail electric competition would be beneficial, such as, but not limited to, an update on deregulation activities in other states and an update on federal deregulation legislation.
 Two significant items should be mentioned: